City, state, country:

 I graduated from the University of Wisconsin Madison with my B.S. in Entomology, and Taxonomy was my favorite subject.
 I got to work closely with Dr. Daniel Young to help hone my identifying skills, and also worked in the Medical Entomology lab with Dr. Susan Paskewitz.

 After undergrad, I worked for UC Davis County extension in Bakersfield for two years.
 I was a lab assistant, went out and did all the grunt work for my bosses, arranged the collection, IDed things, collected samples from the field, and whatever other odd jobs they needed done.
-I'm not complaining, I got to be outside in the Cali sun almost everyday :)
+I got to be outside in the Cali sun almost everyday :)

 I have taken classes in general entomology, taxonomy of immatures and matures, advanced taxonomy of coleoptera, and advanced taxonomy of diptera.
 I've actually taken almost every class taught by the entomology department at the UW including insect pest management, biocontrol, behavior, ecology, physiology, and medical/veterinary Entomology.